“Your onboarding program rocks!”

-As the phrase “engagement onboarding” hints, it’s all about creating engaging and memorable employee experiences when welcoming new employees.
-It’s about moving beyond the traditional paperwork and process driven approach, and emphasising a greater level of interaction with employees.
+As the phrase “experience-driven onboarding” hints, it’s all about creating engaging and memorable employee experiences when welcoming new employees.
+It’s about moving beyond the traditional paperwork and process-driven approach and emphasizing a greater level of interaction with employees.

-Ultimately, HR leaders who are practicing engagement onboarding use real-time communication and personalisation to build a connection between new hires and the organization.
+Ultimately, HR leaders who are practicing experience-driven onboarding use real-time communication and personalization to build a connection between new hires and the organization.

-By kickstarting the employee experience with an engagement onboarding program that wows, employees are inspired to reach for new heights.
+By kickstarting the employee experience with an experience-driven onboarding program that wows, employees are inspired to reach for new heights.

 But first, what is traditional onboarding and why is it broken?

-We can streamline, automate and digitalise traditional onboarding processes to make it easier from an organizational standpoint.
+We can streamline, automate and digitalize traditional onboarding processes to make it easier from an organizational standpoint.

 But this doesn’t solve the core issue: traditional onboarding is driven by an outdated mindset.
 It’s a top-down approach that is all about legal and compliance obligations, paperwork, and processes.